szywo/tc-tiny-tweet/README.md

 );
 $router->execute($_SERVER['REQUEST_URI']);
 ```
 It is not perfect but it is simple and versalite enough to suit this project.
-My problem with this solution is that using closures makes route execution code visible in main controler (I would prefer to keep it elsewhere like separate class) and that I need to use `function() use () {}` to inherit variables from parent scope (but, I assume, other solutions might have similar problem).
-Only change I made in RegexRouter class is adition of namespace.
+My problem with this solution is that using closures makes route execution code visible in main controler (I would prefer to keep it elsewhere like separate class) and that I need to use `function () use () {}` to inherit variables from parent scope (but, I assume, other solutions might have similar problem).
+Only change I made in RegexRouter class is addition of namespace.
 I left orginal global docblock and did not add any to properties and methods as the code is so short that additional comments might decrease its legibility.

+##### Sessions
+As stated before security is not topic of this project, but after reading of [Securing Session INI Settings](http://php.net/manual/en/session.security.ini.php), [Session Management Basics](http://php.net/manual/en/features.session.security.management.php), [session_regenerate_id()](http://php.net/manual/en/function.session-regenerate-id.php), [session_create_id()](http://php.net/manual/en/function.session-create-id.php) and also [Truly destroying a PHP Session?](https://stackoverflow.com/a/509056/9418958) it seems reasonable to encapsulate all session data and validation in separate object.
+Upon initialisation object should check if sessions are enabled, secure ini parameters, validate session (detect obsolete ones, regenerate id, etc.) and finally transfer all $_SESSION data to its private properties (to hide validation parameters from user).
+Any interaction with $_SESSION's data should be caried via this object and at script's end object shoud ensure storing all data in $_SESSION.
+Apart from that it shoud use custom save handlers as standard ones (AFAIK) does not allow to meet following requirement:
+> If user accesses to obsolete session(expired session), deny access to it.
+It is recommended to remove authenticated status **from all** of the users' session because it is likely an attack.
+For now my implementation touches only tip of an iceberg.